Severe Car Accident Injuries – What qualifies as a serious injury?

 Limb Loss and Amputation (Arm and Leg Injuries From Car Accidents)

-Amputation refers to the loss of a limb or digit (arm, leg, finger, or toe) during a vehicle accident.
+Amputation refers to the loss of a limb or digit (leg, arm, hand, finger, toe, or amputation of a leg) during a vehicle accident and involves the amputation of the injured limb or digit.
 Although amputations are relatively uncommon, accidents cause amputations with notable regularity.
 Human bodies often fail to withstand the impact of serious accidents.
 Because all motor vehicles are comprised of glass and sharp metal, body parts can easily be cut or amputated in the event of a crash.

-Undoubtedly, the experience of losing a limb during (or as a result of) a car accident is terrifying.
-The extensive physical effects are easily identifiable; however, the less-apparent psychological impacts can also be severe.
+Undoubtedly, the experience of losing a limb, whether it is an arm, hand, or foot, during (or as a result of) a car accident is terrifying.
+The extensive physical effects are easily identifiable; however, the less apparent psychological impacts can also be severe.
+Undergoing any sort of limb loss and/or amputation presents its own unique difficulties and is traumatic in its own way, (i.e., losing a foot but not a finger).
 Traumatic limb amputation following a car accident has been shown to lead to numerous psychiatric disorders and an inability to support yourself.